Codex tools: Log in

 }

-The effect of this little miscalculation is that WordPress will sometimes assume there is another page even if another page does not exist.
+This little miscalculation means that WordPress will sometimes assume there is another page even if another page does not exist.
 For example, if you have 15 posts, an offset of 10, and a posts_per_page limit of 25, WordPress will assume that there is a second page even though the first page will only contain 5 posts (which falls short of our 25 posts_per_page limit).
 That mysterious second page will return a 404 error.

-This pagination problem is easily corrected by using the found_posts filter hook, like so...
+This last little pagination problem is easily corrected by using the found_posts filter hook, like so...

 add_filter('found_posts', 'myprefix_adjust_offset_pagination', 1, 2 );